Covid-19: Eviction Protection in California During the Outbreak

 Additionally, on March 18, 2020, President Trump issued an order suspending all evictions from HUD housing and foreclosures from single family homes with Federal Housing Administration-insured mortgages.
-The order lasts through the end of April 2020.
+The order lasts until July 25, 2020.
 This order only halts evictions on HUD-owned housing, and does not affect evictions on private rentals.